b-harvest/gravity-dex-upgrade-test/v6.0.1-rc1/README.md

 #
 # Debugging if the transaction is successfully deposited, withdrew, or swapped requires
-# you to look up the block height result that the trasaction is included.
+# you to look up the block height result that the transaction is included.
 # Reference this link to find out the block height result
 # http://localhost:36657/block_results?height={height}
 #